Blind denoising diffusion models and the blessings of dimensionality: Theoretical contributions

-where $A_T = \int_0^T (a_t)^{-1}\dd t$. \end{ctheorem} The first term (initialization error) is made small with a suitably large choice of $\sigma_0^2$, and the second term (the ``score error'') is small if the training is successful.
+\end{theorem} The first term (initialization error) is made small with a suitably large choice of $\sigma_0^2$, and the second term (the ``score error'') is small if the training is successful.
 The third term, which scales with $\msf k$, is discussed next.